timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 in section 8.4.1.3 of [@!RFC9110], in addition to any other popular compression algorithms that the server can support.

-Because RRDP snapshots can be substantial in size (tens to hundreds of megabytes), special care must be taken for HTTP compression is not be unintentionally unavailable due to large file sizes (this is a behaviour observed in some CDNs).
+RRDP snapshots can be substantial in size (tens to hundreds of megabytes) and HTTP compression should not be unintentionally disabled due to large file sizes.
+This behavior has been observed in some CDNs where compression may not be used when the files exceed a certain size.

 ## Content Availability